Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: Summary

 \section{Summary}

-We reported on the ALMA band 6 redshift search for the spectroscopic redshift of GHZ2/GLASS-z13 through the \oiii{} emission line, covering 30\,GHz contiguously.
-Despite the sensitive depth of our observations ($1\sigma=0.1\,$mJy\,beam$^{-1}$ in 35\,km\,s$^{-1}$ channels), we found no obvious line emission at the central position, with only a tentative line 0\farcs5 offset from the target.
-If real and associated with the source, this detection would imply a spectroscopic redshift of $z=12.117\pm0.012$.
-Confirmation of this tentative emission line is, nevertheless, required to rule out a spurious nature.
+We reported on the ALMA band 6 redshift search for the spectroscopic redshift of GHZ2/GLASS-z12 through the \oiii{} emission line, covering 30\,GHz contiguously. { Our deep observations ($1\sigma=0.1\,$mJy\,beam$^{-1}$ in 35\,km\,s$^{-1}$ channels), revealed a $5.8 \sigma$ line at 258.7~GHz and, associating it with the \oiiil{} line, infer a spectroscopic redshift of $z = 12.117 \pm 0.001$.

-The \oiii{} luminosity upper-limit from our observations suggest a metal-poor system ($12 + \log{O/H} < 7.83$) in the distant Universe with a hint towards a lower line luminosity compared to $z\approx6-9$ galaxies.
-The lack of dust emission, even with our deep observations, contrasts with lower redshift galaxies, implying a very low dust content and a negligible dust-obscuration at this early epoch, potentially due to the short cosmic time.
+The projected offset nature of the line (0\farcs{}5 or 1.5~kpc) could be caused by an outflow or pre-existing but JWST-dark stellar components.
+Assuming star-forming \hii\ regions as the origin of the \oiii{} emission requires a high metallicity in the line-emitting region of $12 + \log{O/H} > 8.4$.
+At the JWST position, the \oiii{} luminosity upper-limit from our observations suggest a metal-poor system ($12 + \log{O/H} < 7.83$) in the distant Universe, with a lower line luminosity compared to $z\approx6-9$ galaxies.
+The lack of dust emission, even with our deep observations, contrasts with lower redshift galaxies, implying a very low dust content and a negligible dust-obscuration at this early epoch, potentially due to the short cosmic time. }

 We have also discussed potential strategies for deriving spectroscopic redshifts of $z\gtrsim11$ candidates, the necessity of improving current instruments' capabilities, and the importance of combining multi-wavelength observations to constrain the physical properties of the earliest galaxies in the Universe.